The Leica M11 Mirrorless Camera Review

 Do I think Leica is lying?
 Not yet.
 I think there's still a possibility that software needs to catch up to handle the lower resolution options better, and we could see a leap in image quality in the months to come.
 Moving to higher ISOs doesn't seem to be a massive issue, where you can operate at ISO 16,000 and have plenty of useable files that don't have the color noise pattern you'd see in a Sony camera.
 These files are noticeably better than what I achieve from an X-Pro3, marginally better from the Sony A7R IV and Canon R5, and sit below the quality of my GFX 100s.
 All these cameras are phenomenal in their own right, with unique advantages.
 The biggest takeaway concerning the Leica M11 is that the image quality is worthy of the brand.

-When executed properly, high resolutions like 60 megapixels are advantageous for many working photographers.
+High resolutions like 60 megapixels are advantageous for many working photographers when executed properly.
 You can skew an image in post with plenty of beautiful resolution, leaving room for a world of possibility in the editing room.

 Leica M11 Improvements